sondregronas/EduGameDist/README.md

 ## What is this?
 Traditionally games have been distributed on physical media.
 This is a problem for schools, as they have to buy a lot of physical media, and it is hard to keep track of who has what.
 This project aims to solve this problem by providing a way to distribute games over a local network.

-For information on how to get access to distribution friendly games, see [this article by spillpedagogene (Norwegian)](https://www.spillpedagogene.no/2016/12/06/spill-i-skolen-innkjop-og-logistikk/).
+For information on how to get access to distribution friendly games, see [this article by spillpedagogene (Norwegian)](https://www.spillpedagogbanken.no/?faq=hva-er-steam-epic-itch-io-gog-og-humblebundle).

 ## Usage
 Default username: `admin@change.me`
 Default password: `changeme`

+Frontend url: `localhost`
+Database url: `localhost:8080`

 Be sure to create a new superuser and change the password.

+A few folders should appear when you first run the `docker-compose.yml` file. `games` is where you will put your game installers / binaries in their respective platform folders.
+It is recommended to wrap all games in `.zip` archives.
+You can leave `db` alone, this is accessed via the database platform. `cfg` includes a few files you can modify to personalize your site.

 The project is preconfigured with 3 different views for NocoDB (`localhost:8080`):
 - `Games` (Grid)